 It’s important to keep a constant sleep schedule and avoid variations between weekdays and weekends.
 But the problem is sleep doesn’t always come when you command.
 Sometimes you have to lure it in.
 That’s what nighttime routines are for.
 If you’re having trouble maintaining a strict sleep schedule, you may need some time to prepare for the z’s.
 Avoiding heavy meals too close to bedtime and limiting screen time in the evening can help a lot.

-Loungewear manufacturers at This is also recommend choosing comfortable sleepwear made of quality fabrics so you can truly relax and look forward to the moment when you put your pj’s on and snuggle up in bed.
+Loungewear manufacturers at This also recommend choosing comfortable sleepwear made of quality fabrics.
+So you can truly relax and look forward to the moment when you put your pj’s on and snuggle up in bed.
 And if you truly want to pamper yourself, a warm bath and some scented candles can get you into slumber mode in no time.

 It’s no wonder you’re not able to fall asleep at night if all you do during the day is move from chair to couch to bed.
 You need to engage in regular moderate to vigorous activity in order to increase sleep quality and minimize the time it takes to fall asleep.

-As a student, you may not have time to go to the gym or exercise regularly, so you might have to sneak in some movement whenever you can.
-A quick jog around the block in between study sessions, a walk in the park when the weather is nice, or riding the bike instead of taking the bus when you need to run errands can help you stay active and enjoy more restful sleep phases.
+As a student, you may not have time to exercise regularly, so you might have to sneak in some movement whenever you can.
+A quick jog around the block in between study sessions, a walk in the park when the weather is nice, or riding the bike instead of taking the bus can help you stay active and enjoy more restful sleep phases.

 Create an optimal sleep environment

 If you want to make your bedroom more sleep-friendly, there are a few factors you need to take into account.
 The temperature of your room matters a lot.
-It’s generally recommended to keep your room cooler during the night, but the ideal temperature may vary from person to person.
-Blocking annoying sounds that may disturb your sleep, and making your bedroom as dark as possible are also important steps in creating a relaxing environment.
-Finally, you should choose a comfortable mattress and bedding to complete the setting and promote healthy sleep.
+It’s generally recommended to keep your room cooler during the night.
+But the ideal temperature may vary from person to person.
+Blocking annoying sounds that may disturb your sleep.
+Also, making your bedroom as dark as possible is also an important step in creating a relaxing environment.
+Finally, you should choose a comfortable mattress to complete a healthy setting.

-If you’ve tried all these methods and more, and you’re still not able to get the sleep you require to function at your best, you may want to talk to a health professional about the issues you’re experiencing.
+However, after trying all this, still not able to get the sleep required to function at your best?
+Talk to a health professional about the issues you’re experiencing.